Technological singularity: History of the concept

-In 1996, Yudkowsky predicted a singularity by 2021.
-His version of singularity involves intelligence explosion: once AIs are doing the research to improve themselves, speed doubles after 2 years, then 1 one year, then after 6 months, then after 3 months, then after 1.5 months, and after more iterations, the "singularity" is reached.
-This construction implies that the speed reaches infinity in finite time.

 In 2000, Bill Joy, a prominent technologist and a co-founder of Sun Microsystems, voiced concern over the potential dangers of robotics, genetic engineering, and nanotechnology.

 In 2005, Kurzweil published The Singularity Is Near.
 Kurzweil's publicity campaign included an appearance on The Daily Show with Jon Stewart.

-From 2006 to 2012, annual Singularity Summit conference was organized by Machine Intelligence Research Institute, founded by Eliezer Yudkowsky.
+From 2006 to 2012, an annual Singularity Summit conference was organized by Machine Intelligence Research Institute, founded by Eliezer Yudkowsky.

-In 2007, Eliezer Yudkowsky suggested that many of the varied definitions that have been assigned to "singularity" are mutually incompatible rather than mutually supporting.
+In 2007, Yudkowsky suggested that many of the varied definitions that have been assigned to "singularity" are mutually incompatible rather than mutually supporting.
 For example, Kurzweil extrapolates current technological trajectories past the arrival of self-improving AI or superhuman intelligence, which Yudkowsky argues represents a tension with both I. J. Good's proposed discontinuous upswing in intelligence and Vinge's thesis on unpredictability.

-In 2009, Kurzweil and X-Prize founder Peter Diamandis announced the establishment of Singularity University, a nonaccredited private institute whose stated mission is "to educate, inspire and empower leaders to apply exponential technologies to address humanity's grand challenges."
-Funded by Google, Autodesk, ePlanet Ventures, and a group of technology industry leaders, Singularity University is based at NASA's Ames Research Center in Mountain View, California.
-The not-for-profit organization runs an annual ten-week graduate program during summer that covers ten different technology and allied tracks, and a series of executive programs throughout the year.
+In 2009, Kurzweil and X-Prize founder Peter Diamandis announced the establishment of Singularity University, a nonaccredited private institute whose mission is "to educate, inspire and empower leaders to apply exponential technologies to address humanity's grand challenges."
+Funded by companies such as Google, Autodesk, and ePlanet Ventures, the organization runs an annual ten-week graduate program as well as smaller "executive" courses.

 In politics

 In 2007, the Joint Economic Committee of the United States Congress released a report about the future of nanotechnology.
-It predicts significant technological and political changes in the mid-term future, including possible technological singularity.
+It predicts significant technological and political changes in the midterm future, including possible technological singularity.

 Former President of the United States Barack Obama spoke about singularity in his interview to Wired in 2016: